Feel Your Pain And Master Emotional Regulation

 A: They can absolutely be learned!
 While some people may have a natural inclination towards emotional stability, these skills can be developed and improved by anyone with practice and dedication.

-2. Q: How long does it take to see improvements?
+2. Q: How long does it take to see improvements using emotional regulation?

 A: The timeline can vary depending on the individual and their consistency in practicing these skills.
 Some people may notice improvements in a few weeks, while for others it might take months.
 Remember, it’s a gradual process, and even small improvements can make a big difference.